 One of the most common causes of severe back pain is a spinal injury known as a herniated disc.
 This condition goes by many names — disc herniation, bulging disc, slipped disc, collapsed disc.
 Each term refers to intervertebral discs that have become weakened and are pressing on the spinal cord.

 A herniated disc can be a painful, even debilitating injury.
 It can impact your daily routine and lead to poor quality of life.
 At Desert Institute for Spine Care, we are a team of expert doctors who can treat your herniated disc.
 With several Arizona locations, we treat the source of your pain, whether you have a cervical or lumbar herniated disc.
+If you’d like to talk more to one of our professionals about your herniated disc, contact us or make an appointment today!

 When it comes to spinal health, herniated discs are the most common diagnosis among spine-related abnormalities.
 Bulging discs can impact both the lumbar region in the lower back or the neck’s cervical spine.
 The soft, rubbery cushion between your vertebrae is called an intervertebral disc.